Port and Starboard Of Vessels Explained – Everything You Wanted To Know

 In nautical terms, the bow or fore lies at the forward of the ship, while the stern or aft is the rear portion.
 This definition of port and starboard ensures that these directions are unique irrespective of the position of the concerned party.

-The origin of these terms come from the old English usage for their respective purposes.
-In the times of early boats that were steered with the aid of a steering oar at the stern, the majority of sailors were right-handed.
+The origin of these terms comes from the old English usage for their respective purposes.
+In the early days of boating, boats were steered with the aid of a steering oar at the stern, and the majority of sailors were right-handed.

 For smaller crafts and sailboats, this led to some difficulty in loading goods from this side of the vessel.
 So, boats would dock with their left-hand side against the port wharves.

 This led to the left side being called the larboard, based on the corruption of the old English term for loading.
 However, it was common to confuse the terms larboard and starboard while sailing, as they sounded similar.
 Thus, larboard was later replaced by the term port.
 This also aided in other terminology, as it was the left-hand side that was moored to the port.